testophobia/testophobia/README.md

 In the basic example, we've specified the path to our test files (using [file globs](https://github.com/isaacs/node-glob#glob-primer)), and then configured each of the window dimensions we want to test for.
-We also set the output file type as JPEG images, a threshold of 0.2 (see the [PixelMatch](https://github.com/mapbox/pixelmatch#pixelmatchimg1-img2-output-width-height-options) threshold setting for more info).
-Finally, we set the baseUrl of our site.
+We also set the output file type as JPEG images, a threshold of 0.2 (see the [PixelMatch](https://github.com/mapbox/pixelmatch#pixelmatchimg1-img2-output-width-height-options) threshold setting for more info), and the baseUrl of our site.

 Now, for each page we're testing, we create a test file, e.g. _tests/home/home-test.js_